nathan-weinberg/bash-scripts/README.md

 - Memory Info
 - Hard Drive Info
 - Partition Info
-- Version
+- Linux Version Info

 ### Usage
 status.sh can be run from the command line as follows:

 `./status.sh`

-You will need to run the following command first:
+You may need to run the following command first:

 `chmod +x backup.sh`

 ## Requirements
+These scripts assume sudo privileges and one of the following OS environments:

+- Raspbian
+- Debian
+- Fedora

-These scripts assume a Linux Debian/Raspian OS environment and sudo privileges. update.sh requires an Internet connection.
+update.sh requires an Internet connection.

 ### Automating Scripts with Cron